Delaware's Vehicular Homicide Laws and Penalties

 • in a negligent manner while in violation of Delaware's DUI laws.

-The more serious of the two charges— first-degree vehicular homicide—is defined as causing the death of another while driving in a criminally negligent manner and in violation of the state's DUI laws.
+First-degree vehicular homicide—which is the more serious classification—is defined as causing the death of another while driving in a criminally negligent manner and in violation of the state's DUI laws.

-Difference between negligence and criminal negligence.
 The difference between negligence and criminal negligence is a matter of degree.
 Negligence involves failing to exercise the degree of care that a reasonable person would under like circumstances.
-With criminal negligence, the defendant not only fails to exercise reasonable care, but also acts in a way that poses a substantial risk to others—the degree and nature of the risk being substantial enough so that the failure to perceive it amounts to a gross deviation from what a prudent person would have done.
+With criminal negligence, the defendant not only fails to exercise reasonable care but also acts in a way that poses a substantial risk to others—the degree and nature of the risk being substantial enough so that the failure to perceive it amounts to a gross deviation from what a prudent person would have done.

 The consequences of a vehicular homicide conviction depend on the circumstances.
-But generally, the possible penalties are:
+But generally, the possible penalties for first- and second-degree convictions are as follows.

 Talk to a Criminal Defense Attorney